shushukurov/shushukurov/README.md

 ### Hi there 👋
-### This is my first commercially successful product

-[Face mask detection with Pytorch](https://github.com/shushukurov/FaceMaskDetector)

-![Detector](https://github.com/shushukurov/shushukurov/blob/main/test.gif)

-- 🔭 I’m currently working @ lexisnexsisrisk as Data Scientist
+- 🔭 I’m currently working @ LexisNexis risk as Data Scientist
 - 🌱 I’m currently learning to play a Tennis
 - 👯 I’m looking to collaborate on enterprise software
-- 🤔 I’m looking for a help with Data annotation
+- 🤔 I’m looking for help with Data annotation
 - 💬 Ask me about Product Design
 - 📫 How to reach me: shushukurov@gmail.com
 - ⚡ Fun fact: I am a powerlifting champion 🏋🏻🏆
 -->

+### That's how it all started and keeps going
+### This is my first commercially successful product:

+[Face mask detection with Pytorch](https://github.com/shushukurov/FaceMaskDetector)

+![Detector](https://github.com/shushukurov/shushukurov/blob/main/test.gif)

 # Table of contest
 ## 1. [ML portfolio](https://github.com/shushukurov/ML_Portfolio)
 List of My projects